This review discusses the best chalk for climbing currently on the market.

 It is this strong performance combined with such a competitive price that makes us rank the Gunpowder chalk the best value chalk.

-The Trango Gunpowder Chalk ranks below FrictionLabs Loose Chalk in its performance but definitely comes close and is a much cheaper option.
+The TRANGO Gunpowder chalk ranks below FrictionLabs Loose Chalk in its performance but definitely comes close and is a much cheaper option.

 As long as chalk does what it’s supposed to do, you can use it for pretty much any situation.
 Although some chalks tend to excel in some areas more than others, you can rely on one kind of chalk being able to take you indoors and outdoors as well as bouldering and climbing.